Allowable Company Expenses in Bangladesh

 Section 55 & Rule 17

-- Entertainment: Subject to limits based on profit.
+- Entertainment: Deductible subject to strict formulaic limits based on company profit.

-- Foreign Travel: Restricted to 1.25% of disclosed turnover.
+- Foreign Travel: Restricted to 1.25% of the disclosed business turnover.

-- Promotional: Restricted to 0.5% of disclosed turnover.
+- Promotional Expenses: Restricted to 0.5% of disclosed turnover.

 8. Royalties & Tech Fees